-In fact, leveraging the Internet and social media has become quintessential.
+In fact, leveraging the Internet, digital marketing, and social media has become quintessential.
 Selling any consumer product only via a sales force seems ridiculous.
-So much so that selling via sales people alone has become an outdated and ineffective sales and marketing strategy if not supported by mobile applications, incorporating customer feedback and personalizing messages for consumers.
+So much so that selling via salespeople alone has become an outdated and ineffective sales and marketing strategy if not supported by mobile applications, incorporating customer feedback and personalizing messages for consumers.

 Here are the four best marketing strategies entrepreneurs need to incorporate when marketing their brands using social media and if they want to compete in the modern era of business